MattGrossi-NOAA/SEFSC-documentation-jekyll-skeleton/_docs/howto.md

 The instructions below will allow you to create a new GitHub Pages site that follows the look and feel/functionality of the Jekyll documentation theme used by the [https://ioos.github.io](https://ioos.github.io){:target="_blank" rel="noopener"} site.
 You can then add/edit the template markdown documents with your own content.

+The theme has many additional features that have are not demonstrated nor utilized in this preview repository.
+Check out the [original documentation page](https://idratherbewriting.com/documentation-theme-jekyll/){:target="_blank" rel="noopener"} provided by the theme author to learn more.

 ## Getting Started